tc39/notes/meetings/2017-07/jul-25.md

 BFS: That may not be within our scope as TC39.

-MS: Browsers are already basically OSes in that there is JS, WASM, Workers, memory protection, scheduling, thread, ...
+MLS: Browsers are already basically OSes in that there is JS, WASM, Workers, memory protection, scheduling, thread, ...

-MS: Multiple standards bodies and engine implementors are all standardizing JS and the browser environment.
+MLS: Multiple standards bodies and engine implementors are all standardizing JS and the browser environment.
 Experiments become de facto standards.
 But everyone's hoping for eventual convergence/standardization.

 MM: It goes back to the notion of the good parts vs the bad parts and being conscious about each.
 They takes judgement.